vigneshs-dev/Q-Vote/README_1.md

 ### <p align="left">📄 License</p>
-This project is licensed under the MIT License.
+This project is licensed under the [MIT licensed](./LICENSE).
 See the LICENSE file for details.

 ### <p align="left">❤️ Acknowledgments</p>
 - 💻 Qiskit – The quantum computing SDK used in this project.